-Just because the room keeps getting taller doesn’t mean that the moulding keeps getting bigger and bigger.
-It doesn’t.
-There might be more layers and more of it, but the moulding itself isn’t generally that much larger.
+Another thing I’ve noticed is that the room getting taller doesn’t mean that the moulding keeps getting bigger and bigger.
+I am speaking primarily of the crown.
+There might be more layers and a heftier profile, yet, the moulding itself doesn’t grow proportionately to the wall height.

 I read in several articles that to figure out the height of the baseboard, just make it 7% of the wall height.

 The 7% solution.
 When sizing a baseboard in a traditional-style home, a good starting point is to use a ratio of 7%.
 So if your ceiling height is 8 feet high, try a baseboard that’s about 7 inches tall.

 Therefore, if our wall is 96″ high, our baseboard is 6.72″.
 It’s a little tall.
 But, I would say 5.5″-6″ for an eight-foot ceiling.
 Therefore, closer to 6%.
 So, not a big deal, there.